morganfung/morganfung/README.md

 - My name is Morgan Fung (true)
-- Education: pending...
-B.A.
+- Education: B.A.
 Computer Science, B.A.
-Applied Mathematics from the University of California, Berkeley (Grad.
+Applied Mathematics from the University of California, Berkeley (pending grad.
 Fall '25)
 - Currently: Software Dev.
 Intern at Niagara Bottling
 - Previously: Data Analyst intern at Southern California Edison
 - Fun fact: I have a fraternal twin brother